starknet-edu/starknet-cairo-101/README.md

 - Make sure you are on the Goerli testnet network.
 - The tutorial's points are held in contract  `0x074002c7df47096f490a1a89b086b8a468f2e7c686e04a024d93b7c59f934f83`.
 Click on "Add Token" in your installed wallet and the contract address to get your points balance to show up there!
 A new token called SC101 (starknet-cairo-101) will appear in your wallet.
 - Connect [Voyager](https://voyager.online/) to your account smart contract.
 Voyager is the block explorer for StarkNet (the equivalent of Etherscan for Ethereum) and allows you to browse the state of the blockchain, view all transactions and their status.
 By connecting Voyager to your wallet, you will be able to broadcast your transactions through your wallet.
-​

-### 2.2 Get testnet ETH

-To execute transactions on the Goerli StarkNet testnet **you'll need testnet ETH to pay for gas**.
+- To execute transactions on the Goerli StarkNet testnet **you'll need testnet ETH to pay for gas**.
 To get some, go to the [faucet](https://faucet.goerli.starknet.io/) and follow the instructions.
 It could take several minutes, but you should receive some L2 Goerli ETH in your wallet that you can use to execute transactions on the testnet.

-### 2.3 Using Voyager
+### Using Voyager

 For this tutorial, we'll interact with our contracts through [Voyager](https://goerli.voyager.online/), StarkNet's block explorer.